unionai-oss/pandera/docs/source/polars.rst

     └───────┴───────────────┴───────┘

-You can also use the :py:func:`~pandera.check_types` decorator to validate polars LazyFrames at runtime:
+You can also use the :py:func:`~pandera.decorators.check_types` decorator to validate polars LazyFrame function annotations at runtime:

 .. testcode:: polars